chr7stos/chr7stos.github.io/_pages/resume.md

 My carreer spans a diverse array of industries, including healthcare, mobility/traffic analysis, fintech, and music and entertainment.
 Currently I am the Head of Data and Product at Epikast, a healthcare company redefining how biopharma companies engage with patients and healthcare providers.

-I am a fervent advocate for the uptake of technologies such as Artificial Intelligence and Accelerated Computing in business operations, as pivotal tools to optimize workflow efficiencies and drive transformative change, with a robust portfolio of digitally transformative projects, garnered from my tenure as Industry Programme Manager at The Cyprus Institute and independent Technology Consultant.
+I am a fervent advocate for the uptake of technologies such as Artificial Intelligence and Accelerated Computing in business operations, as pivotal tools to optimize workflow efficiencies and drive transformative change.
+I have a robust portfolio of digitally transformative projects, garnered from my tenure as Industry Programme Manager at The Cyprus Institute and as independent Technology Consultant.

 I am also committed to fostering technology communities.
 I actively spearhead the PyData Cyprus meetup, driving discussions, innovation, and collaboration among technology enthusiasts and professionals.
 Previously, I co-organized various meetups in Berlin, fostering a space for intellectual interaction among like-minded individuals interested in data analytics, open source software, artificial intelligence, product management, and scientific discourse.